 Our Impossible Minds series profiles the individuals who are building new possibilities for the future across technology, design and culture.
 This time we talked with Rita Reis, Senior Product Designer, who is obsessed with design systems, keeping things simple, and wants a future with people who are focused on solving problems.

-What’s fascinating about your role at Impossible?
+What do you enjoy about your role at Impossible?

 I would say the most fascinating thing about my role is the amount of growth involved in it, along with all the experiences you get on the way, mostly due to being so passionate about my work.